hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 - A Capture Base tab with information about the attributes in the credential.
 - A Branding tab with information about the issuer and the branding of the credential.
-- A country-language code per country-language to be supported with containing all multilingual overlays.
+- A country-language code tab per country-language to be supported containing the source data for all all multilingual overlays.

-The use of a spreadsheet, especially an online one, is particularly useful for this use case where it is expected that multiple translation experts will be called upon to provide the OCA Source data for each supported country-language combination.
+The use of a spreadsheet, especially an online one, is particularly useful for this use case where it is expected that multiple translation experts will be called upon to provide the OCA Source data for each supported country-language code.

 ``` todo